btozer/gmg/README.md

 Installing gmg
 --------------

-**NB: conda-forge and pip packages are currently in development**
+**NB: conda-forge and pip packages are currently in development and not yet deployed**

-THe gmg package is hosted on both conda-forge and PyPi (pip).
+The gmg package is hosted on both conda-forge and PyPi (pip).
 It is highly recommended that you install gmg in a standalone conda environment using option 1 below.
 This is ensure you do not create any dependencies issues that may arise if you install system-wide using pip.